Martin Eden: Russ Brissenden

 A sickly writer who encourages Eden to give up writing and return to the sea before city life swallows him up.
 Brissenden is a committed socialist and introduces Eden to a group of amateur philosophers he calls the "real dirt".
 His final work, Ephemera, causes a literary sensation when Eden breaks his word and publishes it upon Brissenden's death.

 Major themes

 Social class

 Social class, seen from Eden's point of view, is a very important theme in the novel.
 Eden is a sailor from a working-class background who feels uncomfortable but inspired when he meets the bourgeois Morse family.
 As he improves himself, he finds himself increasingly distanced from his working-class background and surroundings, becoming repelled by Lizzie's hands.
 Eventually, when Eden finds that his education has far surpassed that of the bourgeoisie he looked up to, he feels more isolated than ever.
 Paul Berman comments that Eden cannot reconcile his "civilized and clean" self with the "fistfighting barbarian" of the past, and that this inability causes his descent into a delirious ambivalence.

+Human consciousness

+The word consciousness, or variations of it, shows up sixty-two times in the novel, making an appearance in the context of many theoretical discussions about the nature of human consciousness.
+Martin Eden embraces the concept of "henidical mental processes", coined by Otto Weininger in his 1903 work, Geschlecht und Charakter.